-No- no changes are planned or required at this time.
-Members are able to find up to date coverage and cost-sharing changes at www.sanfordhealthplan.com or in their member portal.
+No changes are planned or required at this time.
+Members can find up to date coverage and cost-sharing changes at www.sanfordhealthplan.com/covid-19.

-Federal Updates
+Federal Updates:

 What information can you provide on the Federal Legislation that passed on March 18, 2020?
 The Families First Coronavirus Response Act (HR 6201) ("Act") requires group health plans and health insurance issuers offering group or individual health insurance coverage (including grandfathered plans) to cover COVID-19 testing and certain COVID-19 testing related items and services without cost sharing (deductibles, copayments and coinsurance), prior authorization or other medical management requirements.